kimfucious/cowsay/README.md

 ## Notes

-- Docker-compose will pull, build, and run three containers:
+- Docker-compose will pull images, then build and run three containers:

   - The web app will run on (port 80) at http://localhost
   - The api will run on port 4000.
 You can access `graphiql` at http://localhost:4000/graphql
   - The database will run on port 27017.
 You can access it, using [Compass](https://www.mongodb.com/products/compass), with mongodb://user:secret@localhost:27017/cowsay?authSource=cowsay

+  This is all configured in `docker-compose.yml` and the Dockerfile files in the app and api directorys.

-- Changes made to the app or api code will restart the respective services on save.
+- Changes made to the app or api code will restart the respective services _within the running containers_ on save, thanks to [nodemon](https://nodemon.io/).

 - The db gets created on first run of `docker-compose`, but, again, you need to ensure that the file permissions are set correctly on `mongodb_data`, as just stated, in order for things to work.
 See note [here](https://github.com/bitnami/bitnami-docker-mongodb#persisting-your-database) for details.

-- An initial `db` root and admin user are created on the first run of 1docker-compose`.
+- An initial `db` root and admin user are created on the first run of `docker-compose`.

-☝️ Subsequent starts will not create db users, if/when you change environement variables!
+🐮 Subsequent starts will not create db users, if/when you change environement variables!
 If you want to do that, rebuild the database.
 See [here](#rebuild-the-database) for help on that.

 - An initial `web-app` admin user, `elsie@cowsay.moo`, is created when the API is first run.
 The initial password is set to `Passw0rd123`.
 This can be changed in `cowsay-api/src/start.js`.